Quantum Electron Clouds near Black Holes: Black Atoms and Molecules: Conclusion and discussions

-As an interesting consideration related to what we discussed here is the discrepancy between the classical and quantum depictions of black hole atoms.
-In the classical picture, electrons can not remain stationary near a black hole and they must fall into it.
-On the other hand, as we see in the ordinary hydrogen atom, quantum effects do not allow electrons to fall into the interior of the nucleus, but keeps them in stable orbits.
-These conflicting facts can coexist in the black hole atom.
-That is, while the electron cloud maintains a stable orbit due to quantum effects, parts of it are attracted to the horizon and fall into the interior of black holes.
-This ``gravity versus quantum'' effects is interesting issue to study.
+An interesting consideration related to what we discussed here is the discrepancy between the classical and quantum depictions of black hole atoms.
+In the purely classical picture, a test electron that is not supported by any nongravitational force and has insufficient angular momentum cannot remain at rest near a black hole.
+In such a situation, the electron cannot help crossing the horizon in a finite proper time along its timelike geodesic.
+In contrast, in the ordinary hydrogen atom in the flat space, quantum mechanics prevents the electron from collapsing into the nucleus and instead provides stationary bound states.
+Our results suggest an analogous mechanism for the ``black hole atom,'' namely, quantum effects can support bound states of the electron even in regions where classical motion admits no stable circular orbit so that the electron does not necessarily fall into the black hole.
+The ``gravity versus quantum'' effects is an interesting issue to study.
 It would be interesting to study this issue in more complex black holes, such as Kerr solutions and so on.